SchulzLab/RAPID/docs/UseCases.rst

 As you can see, both regions have the same *geneName* in the above annotation table.
 RAPID quantifies only those regions and sums up their statistics under the same name to ease up the calculations.

-If you are performing RNA interference (RNAi) experiments, you introduce exogenous RNA in to the system to trigger the RNAi pathway.
+If you are performing RNA interference (RNAi) experiments, by introducing exogenous RNA in to the system to trigger the RNAi pathway.
 However, in the resultant sequencing run your exogenous RNA is also intact.
 To avoid them from skewing the analysis, you can mention those as *background* in the *type* column in the BED file.
 Such *background* regions are also excluded from the total reads, if you go for normalization using **rapidNorm**
+Another use case of the background gene/regions could be with the use of RNAi vector constructs (like L4440 in C.elegans).
+Due to lack of specificity (or any technical inefficiency) non-insert RNA locations will also be transcribed.
+When the user is aware of such locations, they can be termed as background to RAPID, such that it will be rightfully handled in the analysis.

 A detailed description of all the command-line parameters can be found under the `Usage <http://rapid-doc.readthedocs.io/en/latest/Usage.html#basic-usage>`_ section.